ipjohnson/SimpleFixture/README.md

 ```

 ###Freeze
-Similar to Autofac there is a Freeze method that Generates a new instance and sets it as a Return value.
+Similar to Autofixture there is a Freeze method that Generates a new instance and sets it as a Return value.

 ```C#
 // Generate random int and set it as a Return